 My Natural Change experiences generated an immense sense of responsibility within me that combined with a deep feeling of empowerment.
 I saw the opportunity to make a difference through my position at work and realised I had to find the courage to do so.
 A feeling of ‘if not me now, then who, when?‘

-Rachael’s experience of Natural Change extended far beyond attending some retreats: the sense of a community of people with a shared purpose has been important:
+Rachael’s experience of Natural Change extended far beyond attending some courses: the sense of a community of people with a shared purpose has been important:

 Meeting a community of people through Natural change who were also pushing the boundaries in their worlds was inspiring and deeply supportive, I have made life long friends with people I both admire and love.
 This group of people taught me making a sustainable difference is done collectively, not heroically.
 It built commitment in me to do my bit and to be absolute in my support for others doing theirs.